 They develop and launch the app and advertise it everywhere only to discover that the number of downloads they’re seeing is much lower than expected.

 They reach out to several high-profile artists on Instagram to try for an affiliate deal only to discover that all the top artists in the space use iPad exclusively.
 Despite the overwhelming percentage of Android-based users, their customer base is located on a platform they chose to avoid during development.

 As a result, their numbers are lower than expected, and their marketing team spent thousands creating content for customers that simply don’t exist.

 The artists they’ve spoken with think their app is interesting, but not so interesting that they’ll trade in their existing hardware for it.
 In order to be competitive in the right market, Big Boss Digital will need to go back to the drawing board and complete app development for iOS.

-When your product, adverts, and sales copy don’t resonate with the people you’re trying to reach, it’s a costly mistake.
+When your product, adverts, and sales copy don’t resonate with the people you’re trying to reach, your it’s a costly mistake.

 A detailed buyer persona can help you avoid these and similar pitfalls because it forces you to conduct thorough market research in order to gain a deep understanding of the audience.

 More often than not, customer retention comes down to trust.